family dispute arbitration in Brandeis, California 93064

 Judge Wong listened carefully as Carlos’s lawyer emphasized the bakery’s thriving status post-pandemic, increased local demand, and future growth potential.
 Carlos himself tearfully described the bakery as a “lifelong dream” entrusted to him by his mother.

-Elena’s attorney countered with detailed financial statements showing a stable, but not booming, business.
+Elena’s attorney countered at a local employer statements showing a stable, but not booming, business.
 She argued that the bakery often required Carlos’s personal sacrifices and investments and that the valuation was fair considering its actual earnings and liabilities.

 The Outcome: